Canon G7 X Mark II vs Fujifilm X-E2S

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-E2S emerges as the winner of the match-up (13 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-E2S comes out slightly ahead of the G7X Mark II (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon G7 X Mark II and the Fujifilm X-E2S place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the G7X Mark II or the X-E2S perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.